 Hobson’s Choice is hilarious from beginning to end.
 There is one great sequence with Charles Laughton getting drunk and running after the moon — the sequence has been baptized as the “Dance of the Puddles.”
 The sequence not only showcases Lean’s technical expertise, but also displays Laughton’s fantastic comic timing.
 Speaking of Laughton, I can’t praise his work enough.
 Lean later referred to him as “the best actor I ever worked with” (filmmaker Billy Wilder said the same thing about Laughton).

-The real surprise here is John Mills (the father of actresses Juliet and Hayley Mills), who displays his versatility as the illiterate Willie.
+The real surprise here is actor John Mills (the father of actresses Juliet and Hayley Mills), who displays his versatility as the illiterate Willie.
 Even Lean had doubts about him (Robert Donat, The 39 Steps, was Lean’s first choice), but Mills goes toe-to-toe with the great Laughton.
 On the other hand, Lean apparently didn’t like working with Brenda De Banzie, but I thought she was excellent too.
 All three actors are brilliant!

-Malcom Arnold’s (The Sound Barrier and The Bridge on the River Kwai) playful and inventive music score is wonderful (he used a musical saw for the “Dance of the Puddles” sequence).
+Malcolm Arnold’s (The Sound Barrier and The Bridge on the River Kwai) playful and inventive music score is wonderful (he used a musical saw for the “Dance of the Puddles” sequence).
 It’s worth noting, too, that production designer Wilfred Shingleton spent a considerable amount of time getting the fantastic sets just right.
 Hobson’s Choice was beautifully shot by Jack Hildyard (The Sound Barrier and Summertime).

 Conclusions & Final Thoughts:

 Hobson’s Choice is worth revisiting from time to time — it never loses its charm.
-In my opinion, this is a perfect comedy-drama, one of Lean’s very best movies.
+In my opinion, this is a perfect comedy-drama, one of filmmakers David Lean’s very best movies.
 Highly recommended.
 With Prunella Scales (The Lonely Passion of Judith Hearne), Daphne Anderson (The Prince and the Showgirl), and Helen Haye (The Spy in Black).
 Remade as a TV movie in 1983.
 B&W, 107 minutes, Not Rated.